product/market matrix, Ansoff model, growth options, strategy, marketing plan

 - A major law firm has doubled the number of seminars and conferences that it holds each year, in an attempt to win more business

-- A university/college has started running correspondence courses for the first time
+- A university/college has started running online courses for the first time

 - How would you classify each of the examples into the product-market growth matrix?